KatriHaapalinna/GridAccessibilityExtension/README.md

 - ...
 - ...

-## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...
-- ...

 ## Issue tracking

 The issues for this add-on are tracked on its github.com page.
 All bug reports and feature requests are appreciated.